 My parent’s are the late Drs John and Irene Morrison.
 Mom was a family physician and a competitive swimmer.
 My father worked for the Provincial Parole Board.
 Dad enjoyed writing fictional stories in his spare time.
 He was my mentor, my editor and my hero.
 I have one sister named Trish.

 In my spare time, I help other writers running workshops.
-I am the writer in residence at the Parry Sound Public Library.
+I was the writer in residence at the Parry Sound Public Library.